zhousarah/azure-compute-docs/articles/service-fabric/service-fabric-cluster-creation-via-portal.md

 3. Select the **Virtual machine size**.
 D-series VMs have SSD drives and are highly recommended for stateful applications.
 Don't use any VM SKU that has partial cores or have less than 10 GB of available disk capacity.
 Refer to [service fabric cluster planning consideration document][service-fabric-cluster-capacity] for help with selecting the VM size.
 4.  **Single node cluster and three node clusters** are meant for test use only.
 They aren't supported for any running production workloads.
 5. Choose the **Initial virtual machine scale set capacity** for the node type.
 You can scale in or out the number of VMs in a node type later on, but on the primary node type, the minimum is five for production workloads.
 Other node types can have a minimum of one VM.
 The minimum **number** of VMs for the primary node type drives the **reliability** of your cluster.
 6. Configure **Custom endpoints**.
 This field allows you to enter a comma-separated list of ports that you want to expose through the Azure Load Balancer to the public Internet for your applications.
 For example, if you plan to deploy a web application to your cluster, enter "80" here to allow traffic on port 80 into your cluster.
-For more information on endpoints, see [communicating with applications][service-fabric-connect-and-communicate-with-services]
+For more information on endpoints, see [communicating with applications][service-fabric-connect-and-communicate-with-services].
 7. **Enable reverse proxy**.
 The [Service Fabric reverse proxy](service-fabric-reverseproxy.md) helps microservices running in a Service Fabric cluster discover and communicate with other services that have http endpoints.
 8. Back in the **Cluster configuration** blade, under **+Show optional settings**, configure cluster **diagnostics**.
 By default, diagnostics are enabled on your cluster to assist with troubleshooting issues.
 If you want to disable diagnostics change the **Status** toggle to **Off**.
 Turning off diagnostics is **not** recommended.
 If you already have Application Insights project created, then give its key, so that the application traces are routed to it.
 9. **Include DNS service**.
 The [DNS service](service-fabric-dnsservice.md) an optional service that enables you to find other services using the DNS protocol.
 10. Select the **Fabric upgrade mode** you want set your cluster to.
 Select **Automatic**, if you want the system to automatically pick up the latest available version and try to upgrade your cluster to it.
 Set the mode to **Manual**, if you want to choose a supported version.
-For more information on the Fabric upgrade mode, see the [Service Fabric Cluster Upgrade document.][service-fabric-cluster-upgrade]
+For more information on the Fabric upgrade mode, see the [Service Fabric Cluster Upgrade document.][service-fabric-cluster-upgrade].

 > [!NOTE]
 > We support only clusters that are running supported versions of Service Fabric.
 By selecting the **Manual** mode, you are taking on the responsibility to upgrade your cluster to a supported version.